QuentinRa/blog.quentinra.dev/info/windows/knowledge/index.md

 **Hint 1**

+⚠️⚠️ DANGER ⚠️⚠️.
+In PowerShell `where` is an alias of `Where-content`, but `where` is also a command in CMD.
+In such case, you need to call `where.exe` to use the CMD command, it's pretty tricky!!!

+**Hint 2**

 To run administrative commands in a CMD/Powershell, you need to start it by right-clicking on it, and using "Run as administrator".

-**Hint 2**
+**Hint 3**

 You can open a CMD/powershell in a folder by using <kbd>SHIFT+Right-click</kbd> on the folder, then selecting "Open a Powershell here".
 Note that since Windows 11, you have to click on "More options" first...
 </div></div>